spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 This page contains notes for the _New Spinnaker Contribution Walkthrough_ session.
 Register for the session on the Gardening Days [schedule](/community/gardening/schedule/).

-Registered attendees will receive credentials to access their own Kubernetes namespace on an AWS EKS cluster.
+Registered attendees will receive credentials to access their own Kubernetes namespace on an AWS EKS cluster for the duration of the event.
+Attendees are encouraged to use this environment for their hackathon projects as well.

 ## Session goals

-* Use Spinnaker Operator to install Spinnaker in your Kubernetes namespace
+* Use [Spinnaker Operator] to install Spinnaker in your Kubernetes namespace
-* Configure [Telepresence]() to proxy traffic between Spinnaker running in EKS and services running on your workstation
-* Run Orca locally
-* Run Deck locally
+* Combine tools like [Telepresence] and [kubectl] to modify service locally and interact with your remote cluster
+* Get hands on contribution experience by adding a new Pipeline Stage to Spinnaker

 ## Software